Visual Studio Code Development Containers

 }

-Credit mcr.microsoft.com/devcontainers
+Credit

-tells VS Code to forward port 3000 from container to host machine which is useful for web servers or apps running inside the container customizations
+• forwardPorts tells VS Code to forward port 3000 from the container to the host machine, which is useful for web servers or apps running inside the container.

-There’s more to learn about each of the fields in the documentation (like having multiple ports, the variety of customization parameters, etc) but this is a general summary of what Dev Containers are.
+There’s more to learn about each of the fields in the documentation (like having multiple ports, the variety of customization parameters, etc.), but this is a general summary of what Dev Containers are.